rcoacci/work-queue-examples/wq_allpairs/README.md

 All-Pairs in a Distributed System
 ---------------------------------

-So far, we have introduced how to use All-Pairs abstraction on a single machine.
-But sometimes the All-Pairs problem is too big to allow a single machine to finish it in a reasonable amount of time, even if the single machine is multicore.
+Sometimes the All-Pairs problem is too big to allow a single machine to finish it in a reasonable amount of time, even if the single machine is multicore.
 So, we have built a <a href="http://ccl.cse.nd.edu/software/workqueue">Work Queue</a>
 version of the All-Pairs abstraction which allows the users to easily apply the